vonunwerth/Seacucumber/README.md

 `mvn clean package`

-This create a new target folder at your storage (at the place where you storage this project).
+This creates a new target folder at your storage (at the place where you storage this project).
 In the folder is a .jar file and this is your procedure.
 The last step is to drag the file to your plugins folder at your database.
 If you have a problem with this step, please check [this](https://github.com/vonunwerth/Seacucumber/blob/master/Instruction/Instructions.pdf).

 ## Good to know: Procedures and User functions
 If you want more Knowledge about Neo4j Procedures and user functions you can read this:

-Procedures and UserFunctions should have a own Package for storage, this is for a better methods call.
+Procedures and UserFunctions should have an own Package for storage, this is for a better method calling.
 A Query can be written in the Neo4j-Terminal with:

 `CALL packageName.procedureName(param)`